mmartini05/Ninterpreter/extendedbuildlog.md

 6/10/24
 Documented SPC data findings on this repo.
 Wii seems to turn off to prevent damage as soon as I plug in the GC plug.
 Not sure why

+6/23/24
+Had surgery so I was out for a bit - Wii turned off due to wrong wiring.
+I am going to start PCB design!